SteelCompendium/data-bestiary-md/Goblin Underboss.md

 | Keywords: Area    | Type: Maneuver                  |
 | Distance: 5 burst | Target: All allies in the burst |

-Effect: Until the start of the underboss’s next turn, each target has edge on attacks, and attacks against them have edge.
+Effect: Until the start of the underboss's next turn, each target has edge on attacks, and attacks against them have edge.

 **3 Malice**
-Attacks don’t have edge against a target.
+Attacks don't have edge against a target.

 **Crafty**

-The underboss doesn’t provoke opportunity attacks by moving.
+The underboss doesn't provoke opportunity attacks by moving.